Anton Arensky: Biography

-In 1895, Arensky returned to Saint Petersburg as the director of the Imperial Choir, a post for which he had been recommended by Mily Balakirev.
-He retired from this position in 1901, living off a comfortable pension and spending his remaining time as a pianist, conductor, and composer.
+In 1895 Arensky returned to Saint Petersburg as director of the Imperial Chapel Choir, a position for which he had been recommended by Mily Balakirev.
+He remained in the post until 1901, after which he lived on a pension and continued to appear as a pianist, conductor and composer.
+His catalogue includes three operas, a ballet, two symphonies, concertos, orchestral suites, chamber works, piano music, choral music and songs.